One Million Signatures: Goals and strategy

 The campaign seeks to secure equal rights in marriage and inheritance, an end to polygamy, and stricter punishments for honour killings and other forms of violence.

 The organizers of the campaign consider that its demands conform to Islamic principles, and are in line with Iran's international commitments.
 As a signatory to the International Covenant on Civil and Political Rights, Iran has committed to eliminate all forms of discrimination, and needs to take specific action in reforming laws that promote discrimination.
 These demands are in no way contradictory to the foundations of Islam, and have been discussed among Islamic jurists and scholars for some time.

-The organizers hope that a million-signature petition will demonstrate, to decision-makers and the general public, that the desire to change discriminatory laws against women is not limited to a small segment of society, but widespread among diverse parts of the Iranian population.
+The organizers hoped that a million-signature petition will demonstrate, to decision-makers and the general public, that the desire to change discriminatory laws against women is not limited to a small segment of society, but widespread among diverse parts of the Iranian population.

-Strategy

 Similar signature campaigns have been held in other countries.
 Specifically, women in Morocco held a "One Million Signature" campaign for women's rights in 1992.
 The Million Signatures campaign was initiated solely by Iranian women in Iran without any support from any foreign countries.
 However, it has been active in collecting signatures both from Iranian citizens who live in Iran, and from those who are residents of other countries.

 The campaign has been described as a way to take advantage of the "figurative walls" of privacy in Iran.
 A political demonstration may find little publicity and its participants may be beaten and arrested—as happened at the 12 June 2006 demonstration.
 However, signature seekers "fan out in ones and twos, to small towns and villages, going into shops, beauty salons, schools and offices, or stand at bus stops explaining 'face to face' how the Iranian interpretation of Sharia law is stacked against half the population.
 They ask men and women to sign their petition."